daiuc/cookiecutter-quarto-smk/README.md

-# cookiecutter-snakemake-workflow
+# cookiecutter-quarto-snakemake-workflow

-Cookiecutter template for snakemake workflows and [workflowr](https://github.com/jdblischak/workflowr) documentation.
-This project template is inspired by this [cookiecutter snakemake project template](https://github.com/snakemake-workflows/cookiecutter-snakemake-workflow) and the suggested project structure for [workflowr](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html) R package for creating a static site from Rmarkdown files.
-I use the project template as follows:
+Cookiecutter template for snakemake workflows and quarto.

 ### USAGE